ArtemGretsov/golang-gqlgen-gorm-psql-example/README.md

 Example project.

 Monitoring system.
 Every day the system calls a third-party API.

-Information is accessed through GraphQL
+- You can get information about the day via GraphQL API
+- You can track statistical changes (object `difference`).
+- You can add #hashtags to each day.

 #### Collected data